Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

 Jewel: Yeah, that’s our tactic on her channel as well because I was saying that most artists, most musicians are just gonna pump their music out and they’re just gonna do music videos, lyric videos, vlogs, that kind of thing.

 I said, we should do tutorials for music artists and then sprinkle in your music videos or whatever comes out and so far, it’s working.
 I did a tutorial on how to promote your music video with YouTube ads and that video got like a twenty two thousand views or something.

-Auret: Its getting more subscribers.
-So, it’s like the more you focus on helping other people, people are so grateful that we created this tutorial.
+Auret: It’s getting more subscribers.
+So it’s like the more you focus on helping other people, the more people are so grateful that we created this tutorial.
 They are now subscribed to Auret’s channel.
-So, when she puts out a music thing, they’re more likely to watch and more likely to be engaged with it.
+So when she puts out a music thing, they’re more likely to watch and more likely to be engaged with it.